Last Updated: 25 Jan 2020

 1a.: One apparently glaring contradiction in BES is JGN's concurrent "tolling of the death knell" for Lakota culture and at the same time claiming to find something important & special about Black Elk's Great Vision, etc., worth saving and indeed, worth disseminating to mainstream American culture.
 How do you reconcile this apparent lack of logic?
 (This question could be the main subject of your essay, or part of the more general prompt above.)

-1b. [new, 2017]: Assume that Black Elk actually knew English all along and eventually learns to write it.
+1b. [later add]: Assume that Black Elk actually knew English all along and eventually learns to write it.
 On his deathbed, he finally crafts a response to the whole "controversy" surrounding BES, getting a lot of things off his chest.
 (Feel free to frame this as a letter to JGN.
 Again, this will probably be a version of prompt #1 proper.)

 2. "Jung and aFreud": Since there are often several psychology and/or sociology and/or anthro majors in this class, approaching Black Elk Speaks from one of those disciplines could be most enlightening.
 Write an essay, then, in which you approach BES as a text fit for analysis via your own academic major.

 3. "God Is Red—and White, or . . . ?": Develop a thesis regarding Vine Deloria, Jr.'s apparent love-hate relationship with Western theology.
 How well does his intellectual negotiation thereof—fraught as it is, necessarily, with cultural hybridity—work for you?